 What is Slipware?

-A final point to make about using slip to decorate pottery, is that pottery that has been decorated by slip is sometimes referred to as ‘slipware.’
+Pottery that has been decorated by slip is sometimes referred to as ‘slipware.’
 This term tends to be restricted to pottery items where the slip has been applied in a pattern either by a brush or another implement as in slip trailing.
 If the slip has been applied to an entire item, through for example dipping, it does not tend to be referred to as ‘slipware’.